 Next time we take on a big project, we need to remember to stretch.
 This project was physically difficult for me, and I ended up needing 2 reflexology appointments to deal with pulled muscles.
 I guess that means I’m getting old.
 The next big project, I’ll be sure to save room in the budget for some reflexology.

-So what do you think?
+So what do you think about our kid’s bathroom remodel?
 Have you ever taken on a bathroom remodel yourself?
 How did it turn out?
 I’m pretty happy with the work we did in here.
 We totally transformed this bathroom.

 Check out all of the Stacy’s Savings Total Home Makeover posts here!